Motion Comfort Ratio (CR / MCR)

 • Upper-left and lower-right: rare and interesting combinations.

-Together, S# and CR capture both how fast the boat will go and how it will feel getting there.
-Either one alone tells only half the story.
+Together, S# and CR tell you both how fast the boat wants to go and how it may feel getting there.
+Either number alone only tells half the story.

 Reading the number as a buyer

-Forget the 4/3 power for a moment.
-If a listing tells you the Comfort Ratio — or you compute it below — here's how to translate the number into how the boat will feel offshore, on a long weekend, or in the kind of choppy beat home that defines whether your crew wants to come out again next weekend.
+Forget the exponent for a moment.
+If a listing gives you CR — or you calculate it below — use the number to picture the ride: offshore, on a long weekend, or on the kind of choppy beat home that decides whether your crew wants to come back.

 What the number feels like in real conditions:

 • CR under 20.
 Light and snappy.
-In 3–4 ft chop, the boat hobby-horses — bow lifts, drops, lifts again.
+In 3–4 ft chop, the bow lifts, drops, and lifts again.
 Crew weight and trim matter.
-Fun for an afternoon, exhausting overnight.
-This is racing-boat territory: a Melges 24, a J/24, a modern flat-bottomed daysailer.
+Fun for an afternoon; tiring overnight.
+This is racing-boat and daysailer territory.

 • CR 20 – 30.
 The mainstream coastal range.
 The motion is lively but not violent.
 A weekend on the boat won't grind on you; multi-day passages are doable but tiring.
 Most modern production 30–40 footers live here.